Creamy Vegetable Soup: A Inviting Classic for Every Season

 Use butternut squash or pumpkin in the fall, fresh corn in summer, or spinach in spring for a seasonal twist.

-Each variation changes the personality of the soup without taking away from its comforting essence.
+Each variation changes the character of the soup without taking away from its comforting essence.

 Storage, Reheating & Meal Prep Tips